-Good things come in small packages at Arimia, a bucolic, off-grid winery-restaurant down a red dirt road in Margaret River’s premium grape growing pocket.
+Good things come in small packages at Arimia, a bucolic, off-grid winery-restaurant down a red dirt road in Margaret River’s premium grape-growing pocket.
 The airy dining room overlooks native bush and farmland, with much of the property’s organic and biodynamic produce making its way onto the table.

-Farm-reared pork ragout is smothered in saffron sauce and bedded on earthy grains spells rustic delight.
+Farm-reared pork might make it into a ragout flavoured with saffron sauce and served over earthy grains.
+Rustic delight.
 You can even pat your future lunch at Arimia – the pigs snuffle around in their enclosure right near the entrance to the restaurant.
 Sorry Babe.

 Citrus curds and sorbets seem to be a favourite of the kitchen, but if the kids’ brownie is on, see if you can nab one for afters.